mariaalonzo16/scoreboard/README.md

 ## Usage

-After the project files are downloaded, feel free to edit the HTML, CSS, and JavaScript files.
-The HTML files can be found within the`pages` directory, while both CSS and JavaScript files can be found within the `public` directory.
-To preview the changes you make to the code, you can open the `index.html` root-directory file in your web browser.
+After the project files are downloaded, feel free to edit the JavaScript files within the components folder, and the CSS files.
+The JavaScript and CSS files can be found within the `src` directory.
+To preview the changes you make to the code, you can  `npm start` to start the application.

 ## Roadmap

- Star Wars Api remains an on-going project, open to contributions.
+ Scoreboard remains an on-going project, open to contributions.
 Functionality that could improve the UX include the following:

 1) Use a front-end framework
 2) Optimize the responsiveness